 Source – Social Media Today

 Adding one or two hashtags is a quick and easy way to increase the likelihood of new followers finding your content.
-Here’s an example of how you could effectively add a hashtag to your content:
+Here’s an example of how you could effectively add a hashtag to your content:“The measure of who we are is what we do with what we have.” ~Vince Lombardi #WednesdayWisdom.
+Click To Tweet

-Need some help coming up with hashtag ideas to use?
-SociAlert lets you easily track competitor hashtags to find relevant hashtags to use in your own posts.
+If you need some more help coming up with hashtag ideas to use?
+SociAlert lets you easily track competitor Twitter accounts to find relevant hashtags to use in your own posts.

 Make Your Content More Visual